pedrool00/Front-End-Capstone/README.md

 ### `npm test`
 Launches the test runner in the interactive watch mode.
-It runs all the tests for the application and provides feedback on their status.
+This command runs all the tests for the application and provides feedback on their status.